b3rt1ng/NOVA/README.md

 | --debug | The script will wait for you to continue before displaying the menu, it's easyer to see what it does |

 ## ✨ Next updates ✨

-* ability to select multiple ip on the command line (you need to type them one by one rn)
+* ability to save the host list to use it on another program (and maybe load it back)
 * ability to send maliscious packet like deauth or arp spoof
 * listen to the network and save the currents hosts by time to render a graphic and data analytics from it